vuoro/rahti/README.md

 ## Custom State setters/actions, and initial values

-The `setState` function of a State can be replaced, with for example an object containing "actions" similar to what you see in many third-party React state management libraries.
+The `setState` function of a State can be replaced, with for example an object containing "actions" similar to what you see in many JS state management libraries.

 Also, the default initial value of a State can be set when defining the it: `const counter = state(0)`, but it can be overridden when first using it: `const [count, setCount] = counter(100)`.